cloudoi-kuku/sturgis/docs/deployment/DOCKER-DEPLOYMENT-SUMMARY.md

 ## ✅ What Was Accomplished

-The MS Project Configuration Tool has been fully dockerized for cross-platform deployment on **Windows, macOS, and Linux**.
+The Project Configuration Tool has been fully dockerized for cross-platform deployment on **Windows, macOS, and Linux**.

 ---